Test Your Fitness & Endurance with The Intense 300 Workout

 300 workout tip:

-The box here is too high.
-Use one about 24" high and but be sure to jump up then jump back.
+The box here is high.
+Use a lower one if you need to or try jump squats.
 Move continously.

 Sets RepsWeight/